-A question we hear fairly often is should I rent or should I buy a house in the Mooresville or Lake Norman area?
+Renting vs buying a house, what is the better decision in today’s market?
+This is a question we hear fairly often in the Mooresville and Lake Norman area.
+It’s also probably being asked across the country.
 This question can get met with some pretty strong opinions from both sides.
 Here are some considerations for both situations to help you determine that for yourself.

 - Expenses – In our area, it was recently reported that it is currently 43% less expensive to own a home than it is to rent one.
 That is not the case in all areas of the country, but for us, right now that is the case.
 Another consideration is that rents go up, a fixed mortgage payment doesn’t.

-- Tax write off – every year you get this nice tax benefit on your taxes for owning a home, paying taxes on that home and paying the interest associated with any loans against the home.
+- Tax write off – when considering renting vs buying a house, it is important to keep in mind that as a home owner, every year you get this nice tax benefit on your taxes for owning a home, paying taxes on that home and paying the interest associated with any loans against the home.

 - Equity – If you pay rent you are paying your landlord’s mortgage and adding equity to his/her bank account.
-However when you have a home mortgage, you increase your degree of home ownership with every payment.
+However when you have a home mortgage, you increase your degree of equity in the home with every payment.

 - Creative Control – If it’s your house, you can pretty well do what you like as long as it doesn’t conflict with the neighborhood restrictions.
 You want a lime green room?
 Go ahead!

 - Maintenance choices – when you own the home YOU get to decide how to approach maintenance.
 Will you go for the cheap fix or do you want something a little better?
 Do you want to insulate the walls, windows, attic (whatever) better so your power bill will go down?
 Go ahead!